 Regression testing with our team can be run as part of automated builds to ensure that problems caused by recent code alterations are identified and fixed as soon as possible.

 You can distribute regression tests among multiple differently-configured machines and run them in parallel to shorten the regression testing cycle.

 Researchers have tried to make regression testing more effective and efficient by developing regression test selection (RTS) techniques, but many problems remain, such as:

 - Unpredictable performance.
 RTS techniques sometimes save time and money, but they sometimes select most or all of the original test cases.
 Thus, developers using RTS techniques can find themselves worse off for having done so.

 - Incompatible process assumptions.
 Testing time is often limited (e.g., must be done overnight).
 RTS techniques do not consider such constraints and, therefore, can and do select more test cases than can be run.

 - Inappropriate evaluation models.
 RTS techniques try to maximize average regression testing performance rather than optimize aggregate performance over many testing sessions.
 However, companies that test frequently might accept less effective, but cheaper individual testing sessions if the system would, nonetheless, be well-tested over some short period of time.

 So, why we do regression testing?

-Regression testing is very important for large software applications, as it is often difficult to know whether changing part of an issue has created a new issue for a different part of the application.
+Regression testing, manual and automated, is very important for large software applications, as it is often difficult to know whether changing part of an issue has created a new issue for a different part of the application.